Andean Cu-Au-base metals province - Central Andes and Bolivian Orocline

-The Central Andes occupy an interval of ~3000 km, from the 'Abancay Deflection', which separates it from the Peruvian Andes in the north, to the Southern Andean or Patagonian Cordillera (the 'Southern Andes') south of Concepcion in central to southern Chile.
+The Central Andes is mainly in Chile but is also in Argentina, Bolivia and southern Peru.
+It occupies an interval of ~3000 km, from the 'Abancay Deflection', which separates it from the Peruvian Andes in the north, to the Southern Andean or Patagonian Cordillera (the 'Southern Andes') south of Concepcion in central to southern Chile.
 It is divided into two segments, the northern Bolivian Orocline, and the main north-south aligned northern to central Chilean Andes.

 The Bolivian Orocline is defined by two abrupt changes in the trend of the Andean Cordillera.
 In the north, the cordillera changes across the Abancay Deflection, from NNW-SSE trending in central to northern Peru, to NW-SE in southern Peru and Bolivia, to then equally abruptly trend north-south from near the Peru-Chile border to the north of Iquique.